 Quick Facts: Dr. David Trobisch

-- Director: The Museum of the Bible Collection, one of the world’s largest private collection of rare biblical texts and artifacts
+- Director: Museum of the Bible Collections, an aggregation of several of the world’s most prominent private collections of biblical objects and artifacts.

 - Scholar: Specialist of biblical manuscripts; he taught New Testament Studies at the University of Heidelberg, Yale Divinity School, and Bangor Theological Seminary